Owlapi Synchronization

 Notes

-An important thing to keep in mind is that when starting the JVM you are able to import and use java classes as you would do in python (thanks to Jpype).
-That means that you can play around with owlapi code in python as long as your JVM is started.
+An important thing to keep in mind is that when starting the JVM you are able to import and use java classes as you would do in python (thanks to JPype).
+That means that you can play around with OWLAPI code in python as long as your JVM is started.
 Isn’t that awesome!

 SyncReasoner